Larry Brace Custom Built Mauser 98 .270 Rifle

 The slightly pear shaped bolt knob wears very fine checkering divided into five small areas.
 These are located on the front and back sides, left and right sides, and the bottom.
 Very tricky.
 Sometimes gun makers do things just because they can.

 The bolt body and handle are blued, with the extractor polished and left in the white.
 The steel magazine follower has been engine-turned.
 Also left in the white were the one-piece bottom iron, hinged magazine floor plate, and trigger guard.
 The magazine floor plate release is mounted inside the front of the trigger guard, fits perfectly, and keeps the floor plate securely closed.
 This traditional Mauser 98 magazine floor plate release is probably the most convenient of them all.

-The white bottom metal is intended to show off the engraving on the bottom iron, magazine floor plate and trigger guard, which were skillfully executed (and signed) by master engraver George Sherwood.
+The white bottom metal is intended to show off the engraving on the bottom iron, magazine floor plate and trigger guard, which were skillfully executed (and signed) by the late master engraver George Sherwood.
 The engraving is done in a tasteful floral and scroll pattern.
 G&S Online engraver Rocky Hays applied engraver's ink to bring out the detail.
 Very few hunting rifles are graced with engraving of this quality.

 The barrel is a tapered, 24", medium contour item with "L. Brace, Gun maker, Eugene, Ore." engraved on the right side and "Caliber - .270 Winchester" engraved on the left side.
 There is a small symbol that may be a proof mark or the barrel maker's logo on the top of the barrel just forward of the front receiver ring, but it is not one that I recognize.

 The barrel and receiver have been rust blued, unusual for a modern rifle.
 Rust bluing is a more costly, and much more time consuming, process than the common hot chemical blue process.
 Larry did a lot of rust bluing and the process does provide more protection for the barreled action than the typical hot blue finish.